Nabi Shu'ayb: Pilgrimage

 The first mention of the tomb dates back to the 12th century CE, and the Druze have held religious festivals there for centuries.
 According to Druze tradition, the imprint of Shuaib's left foot (da'sa) can be seen on the grave.
 Pilgrims visiting the site pour oil into the imprint, and then rub the oil over their body in order to be blessed with good fortune.

 The Druze customarily had no fixed date for their annual pilgrimage, which generally occurred sometime in the spring.
 When the Israeli government granted official recognition of the pilgrimage as a Druze religious holiday, the dates were standardized, such that the event now takes place between April 25 and April 28.
 During the festivities, mass celebrations are held at Nabi Shu'aib, and Druze religious leaders gather there for ritual purposes and to discuss religious questions.
-Prior to Israel's establishment, Druze from Syria and Lebanon also used to participate in the festival, but are no longer able to do so today.
+Prior to Israel's establishment, Druze from Syria and Lebanon also used to participate in the festival.
+After the formation of the Syrian transitional government, approval was given to Druze from Syria to visit again in April 2025.